Virginia Drivers License: What Your Teen Needs to Know

 momandteeniStock-119361625

-It makes good sense, right?!
-So, we shouldn't make enforcing these restrictions difficult for others by being the cool parent.
+These restrictions make good sense, right?
+So, we shouldn't make enforcing these restrictions difficult for others.
 It can be rather inconvenient at times, I know.
-When my kids were driving, there would be only one extra kid who needed a ride home from soccer practice.
-Or my daughter would need a ride in a car that already had another passenger.
-I was always the bad guy and said "no".
-I knew everyday hassles or my kid's persuading should never influence me to follow anything less than what Virginia law requires, and my gut told me was best for my child.
+When my kids were driving, there would be only one extra kid who needed a ride home from soccer practice, or my daughter would need a ride in a car that already had another passenger.
+I was always the bad guy and said no, but I encountered a few "cool parents" who did not.
+I did not allow an inconvenience or an unhappy kid to influence me against what I knew was best for my child.

 teens2iStock-520844966

-This includes the times when your teen is the passenger.
-We even recommend not letting them ride with any teen driver with less than one year of driving experience.
-Also, give your teen an easy way out of an unsafe situation with a code word.
-Agree on a word or phrase that they can text you and you will go pick them up immediately, no questions asked.
+This includes times when your teen is a passenger.
+We even recommend not allowing them to ride with any teen driver who has less than one year of driving experience.
+Also, provide your teen with an easy way out of an unsafe situation by using a code word.
+Agree on a word or phrase that they can tell you or text you, and you will pick them up immediately, no questions asked.

 Passengers aren't the only danger to your teen's driving safety.
-In Virginia, 62 percent of those teen drivers that lost their lives in 2015 weren’t wearing seat belts.
-Other risk factors for teens included distractions -especially texting and speed.
+In Virginia, 62 percent of the teen drivers who lost their lives in 2015 weren’t wearing seat belts.
+Other risk factors for teens include distractions—especially texting—and speed.

 Distractions